Deliberative assembly

-A deliberative assembly is a meeting of members who use parliamentary procedure.
+A deliberative assembly is a group of individuals who deliberate and use parliamentary procedure to make decisions.

 Etymology

 In a speech to the electorate at Bristol in 1774, Edmund Burke described the British Parliament as a "deliberative assembly", and the expression became the basic term for a body of persons meeting to discuss and determine common action.
 Merriam-Webster's definition excludes legislatures.

 Characteristics

 Robert's Rules of Order Newly Revised by Henry Martyn Robert describes the following characteristics of a deliberative assembly: